AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/linking.md

 ---
-group: ui-components-guide
+title: Linking properties of UI components | Commerce Frontend Development
-title: Linking properties of UI components
+description:
 ---

-## Overview
+# Linking properties of UI components

 The following properties are used for linking observable properties and methods of UI components: